GSA-TTS/FAC-transition-site/src/data/index.md

 We don’t just collect data—we take care of it.

 When errors or inconsistencies are found (by us or our users), we document them and take steps to correct or explain them.
-Our approach is similar to a museum curator caring for a collection—only we’re working with audit data instead of artifacts.

 In 2024, we migrated historical records from Census to GSA, improving overall quality and documenting any known gaps in the data.